 Your bylaws define your non-profit – structure, management, and governance.
 See section 273.191 in the statutes for specifics, it’s only one paragraph.
 Common non-profit bylaws include:

-To get started, check out this savvy Corporate Bylaws Template with an example that you can customize yourself and get an idea for what they look and sound like.
+To get started, check out a savvy Corporate Bylaws Template with an example that you can customize yourself and get an idea for what they look and sound like.
 These will be voted on and adopted or amended in your initial meeting in Step 7.

 Once you and your board believe everything is in order and you’re ready to form the non-profit in the eyes of the law/public record, you’ll have your incorporators sign and file Articles of Incorporation (section 273.247) with the Kentucky Secretary of State.
 Please, do not try to take this step prematurely as it will only end up costing more time and resources.